atbcb/ICTTestingBaseline/docs/21SyncMedia.md

        * SM6: Providing audio description in SMIL 1.0 (SMIL)
        * SM7: Providing audio description in SMIL 2.0 (SMIL)
        * FLASH26: Applying audio descriptions to Flash video (Flash)
-       * Using any player that supports audio and video
+       * *whaaaat?* Using any player that supports audio and video
     * G8: Providing a movie with extended audio descriptions using one of the following:
        * SM1: Adding extended audio description in SMIL 1.0 (SMIL)
        * SM2: Adding extended audio description in SMIL 2.0 (SMIL)
        * FLASH26: Applying audio descriptions to Flash video (Flash)
        * Using any player that supports audio and video
-    * G203: Using a static text alternative to describe a talking head video

 ## Tools Necessary
 * Visual and audio inspection